Rafaellinos/ocp17/README.md

 - u can use `break` in labels, like: `break OUTER_LOOP;`
 - :warning: without the label (optional), `break` will end the closest loop

+## Continue statment

+- can be used with labels aswell
+- `continue SOME_LABEL;`
+- continue goes to the nearest boolean expression, unless u use labels

 # Jars